Written by: Noeline Tredoux

-Over the next three days the seven men and I worked from sunrise to sunset, breaking for a couple of hours over the hottest time of the day.
-Working in teams we took down the electrical wire and fencing, removed the support poles and cleaned up the scout camp, used to monitor the buffalo while they were still hanging around Buffalo Boma.
+Over the next three days, the seven men and I worked from sunrise to sunset, breaking for a couple of hours over the hottest time of the day.
+Working in teams we took down the electrical wire and fencing, removed the support poles and cleaned up the scout camp.

 On the last morning, we had one final challenge – the steel poles at the corners of the enclosure, which had been cemented quite firmly in place.
 Luckily the guys were all game to show off their prowess with the pick-axe and it soon turned into a competition to which team could break their block first.
 Much shouting and cheering resulted when the first block cracked and the pole was run around, reminiscent of a player who’d scored the winning goal at a major soccer game!

 By lunchtime, all that was left to do was collect everything neatly and wait for the truck.
 Before the truck could arrive though, a group of tourists had a breakdown and my vehicle was called to assist.
 No rest for the wicked here at Liuwa Plain…

 To comment on this story: To protect you against trolls & misinformation, we only permit comments in our app.
 See how to DOWNLOAD OUR APP below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Download our APP (mobile phone & desktop) to receive travel discounts, comment on our stories, make safe donations and network with others like you.
 Find out more here.